Justin-Watkins/Justin-Watkins.github.io/03-ExploringYourData.md

 <img src="images/ch3_sales_bar.png" alt="Barplot of sales" width="100%" />
 <p class="caption">(\#fig:chthreebarplottwo)Barplot of sales</p>
 </div>

 We can see that 2022 and 2023 are almost identical and 2024 had significantly more ticket sales.
 This is the type of plot you might use for descriptive reporting.
 It is something accounting would want to see.
 They don't need to know why?
-They typically just need the what.
+They typically just need the _what_.

 ## A final word on graphics